The cost of FMLA mismanagement

 The cost of legal action

-If a claim becomes a lawsuit, there are fines, legal costs, business resources that may need to be allocated to the investigation and resolution of the complaint, as well as the impact to the overall work environment and employment relationships.
-Plus, managers and supervisors may potentially be sued individually and held personally liable for paying damages.
-What’s more, lawsuits can be lengthy and time-consuming to resolve, and even if the employee loses, there are costs involved for legal defense, in fact the average cost to defend an FMLA lawsuit is $80,000.6
+If a claim becomes a lawsuit, there are fines, legal costs, and business resources that may need to be allocated to the investigation and resolution of the complaint, as well as the impact to the overall work environment and employment relationships.
+Managers and supervisors may also be sued individually and held personally liable for paying damages.
+What’s more, lawsuits can be lengthy and time-consuming to resolve.
+Even if the employee loses, there are still costs involved in mounting a legal defense.

 Guardian Absence Solutions℠

-The increasingly complex leave landscape has caused the percentage of employers centralizing their short-term disability (STD) and FMLA administration to almost double since 2012.
-Today, more than half of all organizations with at least 50 employees use the same resource (in-house or external) to administer their STD and FMLA.7
+The increasingly complex leave landscape has caused the percentage of employers outsourcing and centralizing their short-term disability (STD) and FMLA administration to continually increase year over year.

 Organizations that outsource STD and FMLA administration to the same vendor are making more progress on their key goals than those that manage employee leave using in-house resources.
 In fact, those organizations that outsource are more likely to report positive outcomes on employee experience, direct cost reduction, and return-to-work rates.